qo-proto/qh/docs/protocol-definition.md

 ### 3.5 General Header Fields

----

 ## 4. Request

 ### 4.1 Methods

-QH/1.0 defines the following methods.
+QH Versoin 0 defines the following methods.
 The version and method are encoded in the first byte of the request message as follows:

 - **Bits 6-7 (upper 2 bits):** Version
 - **Bits 3-5 (middle 3 bits):** Method